 See the two pictures above taken from inside the elevator?
 Yep, they pack em in tightly and the elevator feels like it is as old as the tower (completed in 1889).
 The elevators are at a slight angle as you board them on one of the tower legs, and then the elevator proceeds upward.

 If you are not a fan of elevators, there is a 1,710 step staircase that you could walk the entire 324 meters (1,063 feet) to the top.
-We have walked down from the observation level, and it takes a while to get to the ground level because the views are constantly distracting you!
+We have walked down from the second level (the stairs from the third level to the second level are no longer open to the public), and it takes a while to get to the ground level - because as you descend, you’re treated to incredible panoramic views of Paris, including landmarks like the Seine River, Champs de Mars, and Sacré-Cœur in the distance.

 If you want to read more information about the Eiffel Tower including; history, interesting facts and the Tower today, click here for a good source of information at the "Live Science" website.